 2.1.
-Land cover map for Indonesia
+Land cover and climatic suitability for cacao maps for Indonesia

-The land cover map for Indonesia (Figure 7) was created using data from Indonesia's Ministry of Environment and Forestry for the year 2017, obtained from Global Forest Watch (GFW, 2017).
+The land cover map for Indonesia (Figure 8) was created using data from Indonesia's Ministry of Environment and Forestry for the year 2017, obtained from Global Forest Watch (GFW, 2017).
 Spatial data on agroforestry or cacao specifically was not available within the land cover dataset.
 Data on forest management, which includes agroforestry and plantation crops is however in preparation through the Naturemap project (Lesiv et al. in prep.) and will become available in the near future.

-Figure 7: Land cover map of Indonesia (data source: Ministry of Environment & Forestry, 2017 obtained from GFW (2017).
+Figure 8: Land cover map of Indonesia (data source: Ministry of Environment & Forestry, 2017 obtained from GFW (2017).